Cannibals and Kings: Pork as a taboo food

 Cannibals and Kings discusses the development of pork as a taboo food in ancient Israelite society.
 Harris argues that while cattle, sheep, and many other domesticated animals consume grass, pigs are poor grazers and compete with humans for grain.
 In addition, pigs produce only meat, compared with cattle and goats, which also provide milk, transport, and labor.

 This led to pigs being reviled, and he argues this gave rise to the pig as a non-kosher food in the Old Testament.
 He briefly discusses the other Jewish food taboos.
-Harris notes that pigs were also taboo in Ancient Egypt and continue to be forbidden by Islam, suggesting that environmental rather than cultural factors are responsible for putting this food animal off-limits.
+Harris notes that pigs were also taboo in Ancient Egypt and continue to be forbidden by Islam, suggesting that environmental rather than cultural factors were responsible for putting this food animal off-limits.

 Holy cows

 Harris also discusses the cow as a sacred animal and taboo food in Hindu culture.
 Unlike the Middle Eastern civilizations, India had developed very productive forms of agriculture, requiring heavy labor.
 The high population densities and the periodic droughts rendered animal husbandry for food purposes impractical, and slowly led to the ending of animal sacrifice.
 Cattle remained an important species because it provided farm labor.

 Desperation incurred during periods of drought might lead to the temptation to slaughter and eat the work animals for short-term survival; this would damage long-term prospects by destroying the means of production.
 Harris argues that this situation led to the evolution of the cow as a taboo food and its worship as a sacred creature in India.